ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 The pathway exclusively for the two of them swells white, overlapping and making her dizzy; it's a simple thread of glistening, white fog-like magic that twists and turns and braids against itself infinitely times over,

-*"Do you not want to talk to me... here?"* He's *pouting* and inwardly Sloane clasps her hands over her face: she might explode, she's not sure yet.
+*"Do you not want to talk to me... here?"* He's *pouting* and inwardly Sloane clasps her hands over her face: she might explode at all these new versions of him, she's not sure yet.

 Sloane's eyes chase up to his sienna ones, widening when she sees the intoxicating desperation there; he looks like he might beg for her to,